-Level 2 Assessment - A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions
+Level 2 Assessment - A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

-Mrem/year = millirems per year (a measure of radiation absorbed by the body) pCi/L = picocuries per liter (a measure of radioactivity) ppb = parts per million, or micrograms per liter (μg/L) ppb = parts per billion, or micrograms per liter (μg/L)
+Mrem/year = millirems per year (a measure of radiation absorbed by the body)

+pCi/L = picocuries per liter (a measure of radioactivity)

+ppb = parts per billion, or micrograms per liter (μ g/L)

+ppm = parts per million, or milligrams per liter (mg/L)